Byron Shire: Demographics

-In the 2016 census, there were people in the Byron local government area, of these 48.2 per cent were male and 51.8 per cent were female.
-Aboriginal and Torres Strait Islander people made up 1.8 per cent of the population, which is lower than the national and averages of 2.8 per cent and lower than the NSW state average of 2.9 per cent.
-The median age of people in the Byron Shire area is 44 years (up from the 42 in the 2011 census) which was slightly higher than the national median of 38 years.
-Children aged 0 – 14 years made up 16.8 per cent of the population (down from 18.5 in the 2011 census) and people aged 65 years and over made up 16.9 per cent per cent of the population (up from 13.3 per cent).
-This change over the 5-year period shows evidence of an increasingly ageing population in the Byron Shire which is in line with predictions of the nations future increase in age.
-The ABS records marital status in everyone over the age of 15, in Byron Shire 37.1 per cent of the population is married whilst 18.1 per cent are divorced or separated.
-Whilst there has been little change in Byron since the 2011 census, compared to the national percentages there is a large difference.
-Of the Australian population aged 15 and older 48.1 per cent of the population is married and 11.7 per cent of the population is divorced or separated.
-This shows that Byron Shire has a large discrepancy in marital status compared to the rest of the nation.
+In the 2021 census, there were 36,116 people in the Byron local government area, of these 47.9 per cent were male and 52.1 per cent were female.
+Aboriginal and Torres Strait Islander people made up 1.9 per cent of the population, which is lower than the national average of 3.2 per cent and lower than the NSW state average of 3.4 per cent.
+The median age of people in the Byron Shire area is 43 years (down from 44 in the 2016 census) which was slightly higher than the national median of 38 years.
+The ABS records marital status in everyone over the age of 15, in the Byron Shire 35.1 per cent of the population is married, whilst 15.9 per cent are divorced or separated, significantly more separated and divorced than the Australian average of 12 per cent.